-Kronberg Park Multi-Use Walkway: Milwaukie, Oregon
+Kronberg Park Multi-Use Walkway Milwaukie, Oregon

+In designing the 12-foot-wide structure, finding an alignment and construction method for the elevated section was done in close collaboration with the City to minimize the removal of existing trees.
+An illumination plan was prepared to be consistent with the Kellogg Lake pedestrian bridge.
 The Walkway provides a safe, off-road bicycle and pedestrian connection between the south side of the City of Milwaukie with downtown.
-Bicyclists, pedestrians and wheelchair users will no longer need to travel on the shoulder or in the traffic lanes of McLoughlin Blvd. to make this trip.
-The Multi-Use Walkway is a combination of at grade pathway and 600 feet of bicycle/pedestrian elevated structure.
-The Walkway includes an elevated combination viewpoint and rest stop midway along the corridor.
+The active transportation design means bicyclists, pedestrians and wheelchair users no longer need to travel on the shoulder or in the traffic lanes of McLoughlin Blvd. to access the full trail.
+The multi-use walkway is a combination of at grade pathway and 600 feet of bicycle/pedestrian elevated structure and includes an elevated combination viewpoint, acting as a rest stop midway along the corridor.
+Otak led the design, including the elevated structure, as well as bidding, negotiation, construction, and inspection support to completion.

 Want to talk projects?
 Contact our team leads.